Photo by age fotostock

 A Bird's Eye View

 While visiting friends and Budapest locals, I was taken to Gellért Hill, just past the citadel fortress to overlook Budapest, the Danube, and the Széchenyi Chain Bridge.
 You can sit and admire this incredible view on one of the perfectly positioned benches, or use it as a backdrop for a fabulous photo op.
 Nearby you will also find Budapest's "Freedom Statue," which is worth a visit.
-On the way to the top of the hill, we passed a series of souvenir stalls that offered more than your typical, As-Seen-In-Every-Major-City-Souvenir-Shop- souvenirs, which is always refreshing.
+On the way to the top of the hill, we passed a series of souvenir stalls that offered more than your typical, As-Seen-In-Every-Major-City-Souvenir-Shop souvenirs, which is always refreshing.
 There is an area to park, but to get to this spot and the Freedom Statue, it is a little bit of an uphill walk.
 If you're planning a trip to Budapest, don't forget Gellért Hill!

 A Beacon in Budapest

 You can find an amazing citadel perched on the southern most hill of Budapest.
 I suggest starting at the bottom of the hill near the Gellért Hotel and Spa.
-From there you simply follow the trails and stairs that take you up towards the Citadel.
+From there you simply follow the trails and stairs that take you up toward the Citadel.
 If you stay to the right you will come across a few different outcroppings perfect for panoramic shots of the city as well as a church that is built into the side of the hill and carved out of stone.

 Best Sunset Views in Budapest

-For a gorgeous view of Pest and Budapest's famous chain bridge, I recommend hiking up to the Gellert Hill Citadel in the evening to enjoy a spectacular sky slide towards evening over the Danube.
+For a gorgeous view of Pest and Budapest's famous Chain Bridge, I recommend hiking up to the Gellert Hill Citadel in the evening to enjoy a spectacular sky slide towards evening over the Danube.
 Pack a bottle of wine and a blanket, and relax for a couple of hours as the sky goes from dusk to dark in the most spectacular fashion!